8 Business Email Security Best Practices

-Protect email accounts with sender authentication
+6. Protect email accounts with sender authentication

 According to Verizon, 90% of data breaches involve phishing.
 Sender authentication using cryptographic standards and protocols helps prevent phishing attacks and protect email accounts against other threats like email spoofing and business email compromise (BEC) by providing a way to verify that an email actually comes from who it claims to be from.
 The most commonly used email authentication standards that make this verification possible are SPF, DKIM, and DMARC.
 Sender Policy Framework (SPF) is an open standard that specifies a method for preventing sender address forgery.
 DomainKeys Identified Mail (DKIM) provides an encryption key and a digital signature that verifies that an email message was not faked or altered.
 DMARC unifies mechanisms used in SPF and DKIM, allowing domain owners to declare how they would like email from that domain to be handled if it fails an authorization test.

-Ideally, sender authentication should be implemented as part of a comprehensive email security gateway solution.
+Ideally, sender authentication should be implemented as part of a comprehensive cloud email security solution.
 As with any aspect of security, defense in depth is key to effective protection, and sender authentication is no exception.
 Look for a solution that utilizes SPF, DKIM, and DMARC to analyze and track the reputation of the sender.

-Combat credential phishing in Office 365 with additional protection
+7. Combat credential phishing in Office 365 with additional protection

 Office 365 email security is highly dependent upon defense in depth.
 Microsoft's basic email security features which constitute their Microsoft Exchange Online Protection (EOP) rely only on traditional filtering techniques, ineffective against today's targeted and sophisticated attacks.
-Look for an advanced email security gateway solution that complements the default security provided within Office 365, providing additional layers of intuitive, real-time protection.
+Look for an advanced cloud email security solution that complements the default security provided within Office 365, providing additional layers of intuitive, real-time protection.

-Partner with a qualified enterprise level security provider for emails
+8. Partner with a qualified enterprise level security provider for emails

 Partnering with an expert in the email security industry is a great opportunity for your enterprise to receive next-generation email protection at a discounted price, along with other key benefits such as priority support services, new revenue opportunities, and technical, marketing and sales training and guidance.
 Guardian Digital, a leader in the industry, provides a highly advantageous worldwide partner program capable of taking both your email security and your profits to the next level.

 Guardian Digital EnGarde Cloud Email Security provides comprehensive, future-proof enterprise email protection, keeping organizations ahead of the latest email threats.
 EnGarde can be seamlessly incorporated into enterprises’ existing email infrastructure and customized to meet organizations’ specific needs.
-Thus, EnGarde Email Security Gateway can easily and conveniently be implemented as a core component of any enterprise email security strategy.
+Thus, EnGarde Cloud Email Security can easily and conveniently be implemented as a core component of any enterprise email security strategy.
 Fully managed and centrally hosted, EnGarde provides complete end-to-end control of enterprise email accounts, preventing malicious emails from reaching the inbox and mitigating the risk of human error.
 Benefits of securing your enterprise email with EnGarde include:

 - Modern multi-layered architecture in which individual security features work seamlessly in concert to detect and combat threats in real time